 4. Read good blogs and magazines

-Blogs are good source of learning in today’s era where we are so busy with so many work.
+Blogs are a good source of learning in today’s era where we are so busy with so many works.
 Reading blogs or articles helps you gain a lot of understanding on the subject and building storehouse of knowledge.
 Some of the blogs you can start with are given below-

 5. Make idol and follow

 There are so many learned investors across the globe whom you can follow and learn from them.
 Read their biographies or autobiographies, their lessons, and investment techniques.
 Some of the well-known investors whom you can follow are as follows-

 d.
 George Soros